King to formally remove titles and honours from Andrew over Epstein links

 The Prince of Wales is also understood to be supportive of the King’s decision, as is the wider royal family.

-Formal notice was given to Andrew to surrender the lease at the Royal Lodge on Thursday and it is understood that his move to Sandringham will take place “as soon as practicable”.
+Formal notice was given to surrender the lease at the Royal Lodge on Thursday and it is understood that Andrew’s move to Sandringham will take place “as soon as practicable”.

 It is understood the King will also make “appropriate private provision” for his brother as he moves out of his home.